carlosonunez-vmw/tanzu-validated-solutions/src/partials/vyatta.md

 > **Note**: this alternative networking implementation is intended for **testing purposes only**.

 vSphere distributed switches operate at Layer 2.
-Therefore, you might need to provision a router that can create the network above.
+Therefore, you might need to provision a router that can create the network in the guide that you are following.

 [Vyatta VyOS](https://vyos.io) is a lightweight network OS that provides packet forwarding and DHCP services.
 This section will guide you through setting up a simple Vyatta router in your lab that can simulate the reference architecture network diagram.